Skip to content

 • Use a thin spatula for flipping.
 Crepes are very delicate.
 Use a thin, long, metal spatula to get under the crepe without ripping it.

-Store any leftover cake in the fridge for up to 3 days.
+• Store: While the cake tastes best the first 24 hours, you can store any leftover cake in the fridge for up to 2-3 days.

 Putting fork into the crepe cake.